Blossom Metevier

 I am a final-year Ph.D. candidate at the University of Massachusetts under the guidance of Phil Thomas.
 My research in machine learning focuses on sequential learning, with specific interests in:

-• Reliable ML, with a focus on high-confidence guarantees on algorithmic performance and behavior.
+• Reliable ML, with a focus on high-confidence guarantees on algorithmic performance.

 Prior to joining UMass, I was a member of the Force Projection Sector at APL.
 I earned my Bachelor's degree in Computer Science and Mathematics from the University of Maryland Baltimore County, where I also competed as a track & field athlete.
 Throughout my undergraduate career, I was fortunate to receive mentorship from both Professor Marie desJardins and Coach David Bobb.